nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/automation/automation-how-to-index/how-to-fetch-a-document-by-its-id-or-path.md

 ---
-title: How to Fetch a Document by Its ID or Path
+title: 'HOWTO: Fetch a Document by Its ID or Path'
 description: Learn how to use the operation Document.Fetch to get a document by its ID or its path.
 review:
     comment: ''